leekarensl/leekarensl.github.io/_posts/wip.md

 We will be predicting the binary *Attrition_Flag* metric from the dataset provided by the client.
 The client has also requested that the last 2 columns of the dataset be deleted.
 These were the column names 'Naive_Bayes_Classifier_Attrition_Flag_Card_Category_Contacts_Count_12_mon_Dependent_count_Education_Level_Months_Inactive_12_mon_1' and 'Naive_Bayes_Classifier_Attrition_Flag_Card_Category_Contacts_Count_12_mon_Dependent_count_Education_Level_Months_Inactive_12_mon_2'

-The provided dataset contains the following fields...
+The provided dataset (less the 2 deleted columns) contains the following fields...
 <br>
 <br>